 Read the category descriptions below to see which one best describe your project.

-- App: Basically, if the title must be downloaded from an App Store, and/or the ebook title can only be read on an app platform, it’s an app.
+- App: If the title must be downloaded from an App Store, and/or the ebook title can only be read on an app platform, it’s an app.
 It can be a native app or a Web-based app.
 Files formatted using EPUB and KF8 specifications are not considered apps.
 Books created using iBook Author must be considered apps.

 - Transmedia: A transmedia project is a work that strategically flows across multiple platforms and formats to tell a series of stories that live in a larger storyworld.
 Each medium makes its own unique contribution to the whole.
 An example would be an enhanced ebook/multiplayer computer game/ web-video series.